By Kathryn Hickok

 By John A. Charles, Jr.

 John A. Charles, Jr. is President and CEO of the Portland-based Cascade Policy Institute, Oregon’s free market public policy research organization.
-A version of this article was originally published by the Pamplin Media Group and appeared in the Wilsonville Spokesman and The Portland Tribune.
+A version of this article was published by the Pamplin Media Group and appeared in The Portland Tribune.

 Click here for the PDF version: